mahta-r/total-recall-qa/README.md

 <!-- [Hugging Face Dataset](https://huggingface.co/datasets/mahtaa/trqa) |  -->
 <!-- [Evaluation](https://github.com/mahta-r/total-recall-qa/tree/main/c5_task_evaluation) -->

-Total Recall QA (TRQA) is a benchmark designed to evaluate deep research systems on total-recall queries i.e. (question answering tasks where accurate generation of the answer requires retrieving **all relevant documents** for a given question from a large corpus, as well as reasoning and synthesizing information across all relevant documents).
+Total Recall QA (TRQA) is a benchmark designed to evaluate deep research systems on total-recall queries (question answering tasks where accurate generation of the answer requires retrieving **all relevant documents** for a given question from a large corpus, as well as reasoning and synthesizing information across all relevant documents).
 Unlike traditional QA benchmarks that reward partial retrieval, TRQA evaluates systems in settings where complete recall is necessary for correct reasoning.

 The dataset consists of three subsets:
 - **Wiki1**: Questions about encycolpedic knowledge from wikipedia, aggregating information over a complete set of entities (e.g all U.S. states)